Caruso (company)

-Caruso, formerly Caruso Affiliated Holdings, LLC, is one of the largest, privately held real estate companies in the United States.
+Caruso, formerly Caruso Affiliated Holdings, LLC, is one of the largest privately held real estate companies in the United States.
 It was founded by Rick Caruso in 1987, with Corinne Verdery as its CEO since 2022.
 Caruso has a portfolio of retail and mixed-use properties in Southern California, including ones in Los Angeles, Glendale, Calabasas, Pacific Palisades, Marina Del Rey, Encino and Thousand Oaks.

 Properties

 The company provides real estate development services in Southern California.
-Its portfolio includes shopping, entertainment, and residential developments.
-The company also develops parks, promenades, fountains, and plazas integrated with a retail environment; mixed-use developments that feature a blend of shopping, dining, and entertainment with residential living; shopping centers; outdoor retail and dining destinations that feature a host of quaint shops and restaurants; and lifestyle centers that offer casual living, dining, and shopping features.
-Its properties draw tens of millions of visitors each year.
+It also develops parks, promenades, fountains, and plazas integrated with a retail environment; mixed-use developments that feature a blend of shopping, dining, and entertainment with residential living; shopping centers; outdoor retail and dining destinations that feature shops and restaurants; and lifestyle centers that offer casual living, dining, and shopping features.

-Caruso develops, owns and manages properties such as:
+Caruso develops, owns, and manages properties such as: